klaudz/XCAssetsOptim/README.md

 - Fulfill app iconsets with all `size`s of `idiom`s and `scale`s.

+- Clean up the naming of app icons.

 - Check and fix Xcode warnings and errors in app iconsets.

 - Check and fix issues in application submission, like: